- ABOUT US

 - HOLIDAY TYPES

-Our guided walking holidays combine a series of relaxed, unhurried 4 - 5 hour walks in the Pyrenees, through the fairy-tale landscapes of the Basque homelands - far off the main tourist trail.
+Our guided walking holidays combine a series of relaxed 4 - 5 hour walks in the Pyrenees and the fairy-tale landscapes of the Basque homelands - far off the main tourist trail.

 Not even Google Maps can find the road to the house!
 Many of our paths have never been documented, and it is only thanks to the Basque shepherds and smugglers who have worked these lands since ancient times, that we know that they exist.

 There is no time pressure on our walks and the day is ours, and spontaneity is vital when we chance upon locals, shepherds and personal friends who tell us their stories and invite us into their homes.

 Few walks in the Pyrenees get to the heart of the local culture because so many mountain villages are slowly being abandoned, but this is not so in the Basque Pyrenees, which are so loved by the Basque people.
 Here village schools are full, and the Basque language, ancient festivals and farming traditions are preserved.

-During World War 2 the Basque smugglers of the Pyrenees played a vital part in the COMET line reistance network which helped allied pilots to safety into Spain.
+During World War II the Basque smugglers of the Pyrenees played a vital part in the COMET line resitance network which helped allied pilots to safety into Spain.
 The Basque language served as an unbreakable code and their word of honour was a corner stone for the resistance movement.

 The pagan origins of our festivals in our village of Ituren are the subject of many anthropological studies and lie at the very core of our village identity, and the protagonists in these carnivals (and in several other village festivals during the year) are the Joaldunak (lit. the bell wearers).
 The solemn rituals of the Joaldunak, (Guardian report 2018), with their whips, bells and lace petticoats are said to be some of the oldest rituals in Europe.